Hakase-Hamdani/Little-Slice-of-My-Life/README.md

  This is just a RenPy game that i made in my free time, kind of my RenPy-ing playground.
  I will try to maintain this, the next thing to do with this is:

-1. Adding splashscreen. (partially done)
+1. Adding splashscreen.
+(Done)
 2. Port to Android.
+(DONE!)
 3. Modify the UI.
 4. Cleaning the file and the code.
+5. Add trasnlation (especially english).
-5. What else?
+6. What else?

 Hope this will never be my first and only game, hopefully.